SemionV/dory/devlog.md

 # Development log

+**08.01.22**
+* I have successfully gone through the Entity Component System experiment and made a first implementation of doryECS, a ECS framework which was inspired by bitECS, but uses compact packaging of complex components into a single binary buffer instead of spreading properties over many buffers like bitECS does.
+This brings better performance, since the data is more streamlined and dory has more CPU cache hits than bitECS.
+Performance tests have shown that access to many components(a million to 100 millions) is working two or sometimes three times faster.
+I would like to continue development of doryECS and implement the functionality which will be needed in the game engine.
+* I have also implemented a simple dependency injection container for the game engine.
+So far it supports only singleton instances.
+I had to make a compromise in order keep service classes clean and without any decorators, but being able to register class dependencies.
+So the dependencies of any service have to be mentioned together with the class registration.

 **03.01.22**
 * Start of experimenting with modern game engine architectures.
 I will try Entity Component System pattern and Data-Oriented programmking practics.
 * Next step is to try a high performance ECS framwork called bitECS